ricber/Plant-Phenotyper/README.md

 # Plant-Phenotyper
-A SLAM approach for plant phenotyping
+A modular software architecture for Automatic Plant Phenotyping